hkwan003/rshell/README.md

 * `` cat < existingInputFile | tr A-Z a-z | tee newOutputfile1 | tr a-z A-Z > newOutputFile2`` this does not work
 * Make file is not attached to other functions like rm, cp, or ls.
 Will fix in future so make file and deal with other functionality

-##Sidenote
-* I have two script files for piping assignment.
-One is long while the second one is short, I did it just to test one of the extra credit more.
-Please take a look.